smolijar/gitwiki-thesis/src/goal.md

 While the target system is potentially a universal document management platform, usable for a wide variety of applications, an example archetypal usage scenario has been set.
-The system is considered (for the purpose of design decision making, interface design, etc.) as a platform for API documentation or user manual collaborative creation.
+The system is considered (for the purpose of design decision making, interface design, etc.) as a platform for the API documentation or user manual collaborative creation.

 This brings us to the following subsection of defining the special traits of the system, which makes it distinguish itself amongst others.